 “I am heartened by this large gathering of eople from different religious faiths, coming together for the common purpose of fostering inter-faith understanding.
 Today’s gathering is a significant reflection of our efforts to promote and preserve racial and religious harmony in Singapore.”

-Mr Lim Hng Kiang

-Minister for National Development (Keynote Address delivered at 2nd Observance of World Religion Day in Singapore 1996)
+Mr Lim Hng Kiang, Minister for National Development (Keynote Address delivered at 2nd Observance of World Religion Day in Singapore 1996)

 “The World Religion Day observed for the third year in Singapore is significant in that the Inter Religious Organisation (iro) is co-organising it with the World Religion Day committee of the Bahá’í Community which organised the first two observances here.
 The intention is for the iro to organise future wrd observances to continue the good work started by the Singapore Bahá’í Community.”

-Mr Abdullah Tarmugi

-Minister for Community Development (Keynote Address delivered at 3rd Observance of World Religion Day in Singapore 1997)
+Mr Abdullah Tarmugi, Minister for Community Development (Keynote Address delivered at 3rd Observance of World Religion Day in Singapore 1997)

 This is indeed a blessed occasion where we see people, not only of different faiths, but different races coming together and interacting in peace and goodwill as you do today.
 Far from seeing our differences as impediments, we see them, rather, as causes for us to meet and celebrate; to know and understand each other.
 Is not diversity the essence of life and creation for us to cherish and appreciate?